Perficient (NASDAQ:PRFT) Releases Q1 2021 Pre-Market Earnings Guidance

-Pre-Market earnings guidance on Thursday.
+Pre-Market earnings guidance on Thursday morning.
 The company provided EPS guidance of 0.65-0.68 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.63.
 The company issued revenue guidance of $165-168 million, compared to the consensus revenue estimate of $161.18 million.Perficient also updated its FY 2021

 Pre-Market guidance to 2.85-3.00 EPS.